Physician Burnout: Signs, Symptoms & Prevention Strategies

 By Kenny Levine, LCSW

 As a licensed therapist with over 20 years of clinical experience providing psychotherapy for medical doctors in Durham, NC (“the City of Medicine”), I understand what a toll practicing medicine can take on your personal life.
 These days, physician burnout may seem almost inevitable.
-Recent studies reveal that healthcare provider burnout affects over 40% of medical professionals.
+Recent studies reveal that over 40% of medical professionals are experiencing burnout.
 The demands of medicine call for excellence and dedication, yet as clinicians spend countless hours caring for patients, they often find themselves experiencing hospital exhaustion, feeling drained and unable to practice self-care.
+The growing aging population is further increasing the workload for healthcare providers, contributing to higher rates of physician burnout.

 This complete guide will help you understand what burnout in healthcare really means, spot doctor burnout symptoms early, and create a better work-life balance.
 You’ll learn time management techniques and burnout prophylaxe practices that can increase your efficiency.
 I’ll show you how to build strong support networks both inside and outside your medical community.
 These proven approaches can help prevent medical burnout while helping you stay committed to patient care.